Cyber security for your business

 We live and work in a connected, online world with small businesses engaging customers around the world to sell products and services at the click of a button.
 With large numbers of small businesses online, and many receiving payments online, it is critical business data, systems and customer information is protected and secure.

-It's important for small businesses to be aware of cybersecurity risks, particularly in the lead-up to and during major events such as the Gold Coast 2018 Commonwealth Games.
+It's important for small businesses to be aware of cyber security risks, particularly in the lead-up to and during major events.

 Protecting your business from cybercrime

-- Download the cybersecurity best practice guide from the Australian Small Business and Family Enterprise Ombudsman.
+- Download the small business cyber security best practice guide from the Australian Small Business and Family Enterprise Ombudsman.

 - Read more about protecting IT data and systems.

-You can report suspected cybersecurity threats to your business via the Australian Cybercrime Online Reporting Network (ACORN).
+You can report suspected cyber security threats to your business via the Australian Cyber Security Centre.

 - Last reviewed: 10 Aug 2017